Washington Freedom (cricket): Home stadium

-After previously eyeing George Mason University for a potential home stadium, the Freedom's plans were scrapped in early March of 2024.
+After previously eyeing George Mason University for a potential home stadium, the Freedom's plans were scrapped in early March 2024.
 Its construction had faced opposition from both students and university neighbors, hence the proposal's rejection.
 Thus, looking elsewhere, Freedom co-owner Sanjay Govil "lobbied top [D.C.] officials" for a cricket stadium on the defunct RFK Stadium's campus.
-The stadium, which was initially envisioned to be a temporary 4,000-seater stadium, evolved into a 10,000-seater proposal in the wake of a $3.7 billion New Commanders deal.
+The stadium, which was initially envisioned to be a temporary 4,000-seater stadium, evolved into a 10,000-seater proposal in the wake of the New Stadium at RFK Campus deal.

-The team is also pushing for a potential stadium in Frederick, Maryland, which is situated in the D.C. metro area.
-Called "Frederick Gateway", the facility would host a maximum of 25,000 spectators and would require the rezoning of some land.
-The rezoning proposal unanimously cleared the Frederick Planning Commission on July 14, 2025, and awaits the City Council, while a site plan could end up before the Commission in spring 2026.
+The team is also pushing for a potential stadium, which is described as a cricket park in a well-preserved green environment along the Monocacy River in Frederick, Maryland, situated in the D.C. metro area.
+Called "Frederick Gateway", the facility would host a maximum of 10,000 spectators and currently requires rezoning of some land.
+The rezoning proposal unanimously cleared the Frederick Planning Commission on July 14, 2025.
+Over the next several months, the proposal underwent several revisions under the guidance of the City Council, and was cleared for approval on August 6, 2026.
+The Freedom hope to complete construction and host matches at the site by the start of the 2027 season.